Photo: Austin Siragusa, Broadcasting and Media Communication program graduate

 I'm still friends with Bev, 3 years after graduating from the program.
 She actually invited me to say a few words at Herzing's convocation, which was really cool.

-Q: Can you talk about your overall experience in the program?
+Q: What was your overall experience in the program?
 How was the instructor, course material, and general vibe in class?

 Austin: The coolest thing was getting to use Herzing's radio studio.
 We got to make recordings, do simulations, work with the real software stations use.
 It was really awesome to get that experience.